 Applicants must meet the minimum requirements for all programs PLUS program specific requirements.

-All applicants, regardless of preferred division, will be assessed on your admission average.** Brock requires a minimum “B” average, equivalent to 70 percent at Brock, based on the best 10 full undergraduate degree level credits.
-These 10 credits must be completed at the time of application.
-The academic average accounts for 50 percent of the admission decision.
+You will be assessed, regardless of preferred division, on your admission average.
+The academic average accounts for 50 percent of the admission decision and Brock requires a minimum “B” average, equivalent to 70 percent at Brock, based on the best 10 full undergraduate degree level credits which must be completed at the time of application.

 In addition to the minimum academic requirements above, applicants must meet the requirements for the specific division into which they are applying to.